- Committees - 2018

 - Annual General Meetings

-Estonian House has been the focus for numerous Estonian festivals, events and memorials for many decades.
-The first Estonian house was in Sydney Rd Coburg.
-It was superseded by the bigger, current house in Melville Rd East Brunswick in 1972.
-It provides a “home” for a number of regular culturally focused activities.
-The “House” is owned by the Estonian House Co-operative Society Limited.
-To date, its on-going operation and maintenance is shared between the Co-operative Society and the Estonian Society of Melbourne Incorporated.
+Estonian House is the cultural home for Estonians living in Melbourne and has been the focus of numerous festivals, events and commemorations for many decades.
+The first Estonian House was in Sydney Rd, Coburg.
+Due to the need for a larger premises to enable greater participation the current venue at 43 Melville Rd, Brunswick West was purchased and officially opened in 1972. ''Eesti Maja'' continues to provide a "home" for a number of regular culturally focused activities.
+The property is owned by the Estonian House Co-operative Limited and its ongoing operation and maintenance is shared with the Estonian Society of Melbourne Incorporated.

 Story of the Western Theatre, East Brunswick before it became Estonian House in 1972